gdeb/netdroid-andrunner/README.md

 netdroid-andrunner
 ==================

 Netdroid Andrunner is a javascript implementation of a board game.
-This is a nice excuse to learn various technologies.
+The game is great, but this is also a nice excuse to learn various technologies.

 Getting started